gpdowney/lightweightLSAT/docs/how-to-study/practice.md

 !!! example "Going back to basics"

     It's hard to make predictions when you're struggling just to understand the argument.
-    If your predictions are way off, you might need to go back to [breaking down arguments](/reason/break/).
+    If your predictions are way off, you might need to go back to [breaking down arguments][break].

 Or you may be struggling to apply a skill on a question because that skill doesn't help on that type of question.
 Skills only work in certain contexts.